rome/tools/CONTRIBUTING.md

 ##### Writing a changelog line

-- Use the present tense, e.g. "Add new feature", "Fix edge case"
+- Use the present tense, e.g. "Add new feature", "Fix edge case".
-- If you fix a bug, please add the link to the issue, e.g. "Fix edge case [#4444]()"
+- If you fix a bug, please add the link to the issue, e.g. "Fix edge case [#4444]()".
+- Whenever applicable, add a code block to show your new changes.
+For example, for a new rule you might want to show an invalid case, for the formatter you might want to show how the new formatting changes, and so on.

 #### Documentation